-- BSJ Memo Designating Facility PREA Compliance Manager - MTC Memo Bernie Warner, Sr. VP, Corrections (Designating Agency PREA Coordinator) 11/1/2017 - Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons (A-1, A2,A3 &D, A4, A5, B1, B2, C1, C2) -August 1, 2017 - MTC PREA Coordinator Designating MEMO - MTC Website Mark Lee, MTC Agency PREA Coordinator - MTC Website Mike Atchison, MTC Agency Assistant PREA Coordinator - MTC Organization Chart - Pre-Audit Questionnaire/Adult Prisons & Jails - Interviews - MTC Director of Corrections/Agency PREA Coordinator (Previous Interviewed) - MTC Director of Policy & Audits/Agency Assistant PREA Coordinator - o Warden - o Acting Unit Safe Prisons PREA Manager (Facility PREA Compliance Manager)
+- LSJ Memo: Designation of Major Dee Peevey as Unit Safe Prisons PREA Manager - MTC Memo Bernie Warner, Sr. VP, Corrections (Designating Agency PREA Coordinator) - Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons (A-1, A2,A3&D, A4, A5, B1, B2, C1, C2) August 1, 2017 - MTC PREA Coordinator Designating MEMO - MTC Website Mark Lee, MTC Agency PREA Coordinator - MTC Website Mike Atchison, MTC Agency Assistant PREA Coordinator - MTC Organization Chart - Pre-Audit Questionnaire/Adult Prisons & Jails - Interviews: - Agency PREA Coordinator (interviewed previously) - Assistant Agency PREA Coordinator - o Warden - Facility PREA Compliance Manager

-(A)Management & Training Corporation (MTC) published the agency policy serial # 903E.02, Ensuring Safe Prisons.
+(A)Management and Training Corporation (MTC) published the agency policy serial # 903E.02, Ensuring Safe Prisons.
 The policy mandates a zero tolerance toward all forms of sexual abuse and sexual harassment.
 The policy outlines procedures and expectations related to MTC's approach to preventing, detecting and responding to sexual abuse and sexual harassment.
 It is developed in compliance with the PREA standards for adult prisons and jails and includes definitions of prohibited behaviors regarding sexual assault and sexual harassment for staff and inmates.

-The policy also included sanctions for staff and inmates found to have participated in prohibited behaviors.
+The policy also includes sanctions for staff and inmates found to have participated in prohibited behaviors.
 Staff members who are found to have perpetrated sexual abuse or sexual harassment are disciplined in accordance to Employee Discipline policy and Facility Rule of Conduct and subject to employment termination.
 Employees are subject to criminal prosecution.

-Inmate, Detainee or Inmates who are found to have perpetrated sexual abuse or sexual harassment are disciplined in accordance with sanctions outlined in the facility's inmate handbook.
+Inmates who are found to have perpetrated sexual abuse or sexual harassment are disciplined in accordance with sanctions outlined in the facility's inmate handbook.

 The policy includes a description of the agency strategies and responses to reduce and prevent sexual abuse and sexual harassment of inmates.
-MTC develop and promote a BIONIC culture in each of its facilities.
+MTC develops and promotes a BIONIC culture in each of its facilities.
 BIONIC is an acronym for "Believe It or Not I Care" and it is a representative of the agency overall strategy.

-(B) The agency employs/designates an upper level, agency wide PREA Coordinator with sufficient time and authority to develop, implements, and oversees agency efforts to comply with the PREA standards in all facilities.
+(B) The agency employs/designates an upperlevel, agency wide PREA Coordinator with sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all facilities.
 The agency provided additional documentation confirming the agency PREA Coordinator and authority.
 The agency organizational structure was provided showing the position of the agency PREA Coordinator.

 (C) The facility designated a PREA Compliance Manager with sufficient time and authority to coordinate the facility's efforts to comply with the PREA standards.
-The facility provided documentation confirming the facility

-PREA Compliance Manager appointment.
+The facility provided documentation confirming the facility PREA Compliance Manager appointment.
 The PREA Compliance Manager position is located on the facility organizational chart showing who the position reports to.

-- The previous interview via phone with MTC Director of Corrections/Corporate confirmed appointment of MTC PREA Coordinator and Director of Policy and Audits are the Agency Assistant PREA Coordinator. - The Warden confirmed the appointment of the acting Unit Safe Prisons as the Facility PREA Compliance Manager. - Interview with the Facility PREA Compliance Manager indicated that he had a great deal of correctional experience and sufficient time and authority to coordinate the facility's effort to comply with the PREA Standards.
+- The previous interview via phone with MTC Director of Corrections/Corporate confirmed appointment of MTC PREA Coordinator and Director of Policy and Audits are theAgency Assistant PREA Coordinator. - The Warden confirmed the appointmentof the Facility PREA Compliance Manager. - Interview with the Facility PREA Compliance Manager indicated that he had a great deal of correctional experience and sufficient time and authority to coordinate the facility's effort to comply with the PREA Standards.